 Authentic leadership with a heart for service

-Doreen Garlid approaches policy with a socially liberal and fiscally conservative mindset.
+Doreen Garlid takes a pragmatic approach to leadership that operates from a place of shared values and common goals.
 Here are Doreen’s current thoughts on some of Tempe’s most pressing issues:

 Giving neighborhoods a voice: